12: Just Another Body

 J’s eyes flicked up to the blank-faced drone, and her thoughts ground to a halt.

-What was she doing?
-What was the plan?
-Where did she start?
+What am I doing?
+What is the plan?
+Where do I start?

 If the goal was Uzi’s revival, she had five data points to build a model with: J and N had neutralized four ‘Worker Defense Force’ drones, and Doll received a 9mm SIGTERM to the back of the head.

 But had Uzi ever executed that code?
-Something unusual dwelled in her programming – she cracked a mirror, broke out of hibernation, and N claimed he saw the glyph on her screen.
+Something unusual dwelled in her programming — she cracked a mirror, broke out of her hibernation, and N claimed he’d seen the glyph on her screen.
 (Why hadn’t J pressed him for details?)
-But Doll revived herself in minutes.
+But Doll had revived herself in minutes.
 For her Uzi, it had already been days.

 Anyway, she thought Doll had manually ‘activated’ the grunts’ revival.
 Could J ‘activate’ Uzi’s revival?
 Except, under this hypothesis, that would require an anomalous solver function J had no means of executing.